shieldproject/shield/docs/ops/manual.md

   both global (shared) cloud storage systems, and those specific to your tenant.

-- **Retention** - SHIELD doesn't keep backup archives forever.
-Every backup job needs a _retention policy_ so that SHIELD knows when it is okay to delete older archives, to conserve space.
-This page lets you review and manage those policies.

 - **Admin** - This one is for SHIELD administrators only.
 It provides access to a host of administrative functions like tenant and user management, global cloud storage management, etc.